-Rather than check for navicular symptoms themselves, most horse owners consult their vet only after a steady loss of performance in their horse.
+Rather than check for navicular symptoms themselves, most horse owners consult their vet after they’ve seen a steady loss of performance in their horse.

-An experienced and observant horse owner may even recall that the horse had previously shown some lameness but warmed out of its lameness.
+An experienced and observant horse owner may even recall that the horse had previously shown some lameness but warmed or worked out its lameness.

-However the warm up took progressively longer, until the horse no longer manages to work out of the lameness.
+However the warm up has taken progressively longer, until now the horse no longer manages to work out of the lameness.

 While standing the horse will tend to continuously shift its weight.
 This will relieve the pressure, and thus the pain, on the heel areas.